harding/bitcoinops.github.io/_includes/specials/taproot/xx-ln-with-taproot.md

       *some* surveillor node.
       Thus, twisty paths are not necessarily a perfect improvement in privacy.

-[^link-vs-remote-examples]:
-    Examples of link-level compatibility versus remote compatibility:

-    * Turbo channels (i.e. channels that support sending before the channel funding transaction is confirmed, a.k.a.
-0-conf channels) require link-level compatibility but not remote compatibility.
-    * Keysend (i.e. sending to a published node public key without an invoice) requires remote compatibility but not link-level compatibility.

-    Turbo channels require link-level compatibility because two nodes that want to establish a turbo channel between them need to agree that a particular channel **is** a "turbo" channel.
-    When a sender wants to send before the channel is confirmed, the other side needs to agree to allow the send and not respond with an error message.

-    At the same time, turbo channels do not need remote compatibility
-    --- as long as the first forwarding node is willing to forward the outgoing payment from the sender, nobody else cares if that forwarding node got paid via a turbo channel or not.

-    On the other hand, keysend does not require link-level compatibility.
-    Keysend is about how the receiver of the payment will be able to somehow get the preimage needed to claim the funds.
-    None of the intervening forwarding nodes need to know about the keysend feature, only the ultimate sender needs to somehow hand over the preimage to the ultimate receiver of the payment.

-    Thus, keysend requires remote compatibility but does not require link-level compatibility.

 [^planning-details]:
     Yes, details matter, but they also do not: from a high enough